-In the event someone arrives to pick up a student who is not on the checkout list, we must have something in writing from the parent before we will allow the student to leave such as going home with a friend early via checkout, different bus, or different car pick up.
-Only individuals listed on the EMERGENCY CONTACT CARD will be allowed to pick-up students from the school.
+In the event someone arrives to pick up a student who is not on the checkout list, we must have something in writing from the parent before we will allow the student to leave with a friend early via checkout, or different car pick up.
+Only individuals listed on the EMERGENCY CONTACT CARD will be allowed to pick up students from school UNLESS the parent calls, emails, or sends a note verifying their child is riding home with another student in car/bus line.
 Please update information whenever changes occur.